willy-wagtail/bulbasaur-server/syncthing/README.md

 - ``docker ps -a`` to get container id
 - ``docker logs <container_id>`` to check the startup logs

+Setup a password on the web UI
+- go to  ``<IP of host>:8384`` on another device on the local network
+- follow prompts to setup username and password

 ## 2 Teardown

 Stop syncthing docker container